Perilon/sp2015.11-731/hw1/README.md

 Basic model 1 aligner is doing fine, although I still can't manage to get my computer to train on all 100,000 lines.
-Also even though the test indicates that it's at about .44 AER, nothing is changing on the leaderboard, so something's the matter.
+My output.txt is from 50,000 lines, 5 iterations.
+Also even though running the test indicates that it's at about .44 AER, nothing is changing on the leaderboard, so something's the matter.

 There are three Python programs here (`-h` for usage):